The Secret Backstories of Ten 70’s Hits

 LAYLA - Derek and the Dominos (1970)

 Patti Boyd definitely had something.
 The young actress married Beatle George Harrison in 1966, and would subsequently inspire some of his most famous music; Harrison's 'Something', one of the greatest of all love songs, was written about his wife.
 But, behind the scenes, all was not well.
 Harrison, moody and demanding, was prone to fits of temper, and also insisted his wife surrender her acting career.
 Patti found comfort with Harrison's best friend; musician Eric Clapton, then with Derek and the Dominos.
 But the two resisted, at least for a time, a full blown affair, while the Harrison's and Clapton regularly spent time together.
 It was a volatile combination.
 Emotionally drained, and pining for Patti, Clapton lost himself in heroin addiction, and also composed 'Layla', a heartfelt ode to unrequited love.
-The Harrison's would eventually separate in 1974, and Clapton, cleaned up, and Patti were finally married in 1979.
+The Harrison's would eventually separate in 1974, and Clapton, cleaned up, and Patti would marry Patti in 1979.

 TAKE ME HOME, COUNTRY ROADS - John Denver (1971)